sgwilym/slideriser/README.md

 # Slideriser

 A jQuery plugin that turns any container into a slider, with all its first children as slides.
+Pronounced 𐑕𐑤𐑲𐑛𐑻𐑲𐑟𐑝.

-# A very informal and simple guide
+## A very informal and simple guide

-A short guide to using sliderise.jquery.js

-1. Write your HTML
+### Write your HTML

 Sliderise works on elements with any number of children inside them.